 Collaborating with other RAC work groups to ensure that WECC collects the data necessary to support the PCM(s).

-Developing processes to combine the data of the interconnection-wide case created by the System Review Subcommittee (SRS) and the production cost data developed by the PCDS, and to support the development of the ADS.
+Developing processes to combine the data of the interconnection-wide WECC base case power flow and the production cost data developed by the PCDS to support the development of the ADS.

-sCoordinating with other WECC Committees to develop consistent assumptions that lead to consistent data; ensure interchangeability of data between the power flow and PCM databases; and ensure that there is consistent data representation in both power flow and PCM software programs.
+Supporting review of WECC 10-year cases to achieve consistent modeling attributes across the Western Interconnection and to help inform development of the ADS through the ADS process.

-Collaborating with other RAC work groups, subcommittees, and other stakeholders as needed.
-Collaborate continuously across RAC subcommittees and work groups to ensure that all needed expertise is available to support each work product.
-Specifically:
+Managing processes for development, testing, validation, implementation, documentation, tracking and approval of PCM software modeling enhancements.

-Collaborate and coordinate with the Studies Subcommittee (StS) to understand production cost modeling requirements of the StS’s annual study program (both in the 10-year-out and longer planning horizons).
+Coordinating with other WECC Committees to develop consistent assumptions that lead to consistent data; ensure interchangeability of data between the power flow and PCM databases; and ensure that there is consistent data representation in both power flow and PCM software programs.

-Collaborate and coordinate with PCDS to ensure consistent data is available for use in PCM modeling contemplated by the StS’s annual study program.
+Collaborating with RAC groups and other stakeholders to ensure that all needed data and expertise is available to support each work product, specifically the study program.

-Providing a forum for discussing issues related to PCM data collection.
-Provide an open and transparent forum for WECC stakeholders to analyze and discuss the applications of production cost models and their interactions with other planning models, such as power flow models, and resource adequacy models.
+Providing an open and transparent forum for analyzing and discussing issues related to PCM data collection, applications, and their interactions with other planning models, such as power flow models, and resource adequacy models.
 The scope of the forum includes but is not limited to:

 Exploring, developing and recommending PCM modeling methodologies, enhancements and uses to meet the evolving needs of reliability assessments, economic assessment, and renewable integration studies;